awslabs/amazon-dynamodb-tools/reco/README.md

 ### Simplified: three steps to generate a recommendation

 1. [Create a Cost and Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/creating-cur.html) (CUR) and query it using Amazon Athena
-1. Clone this git repo.
+1. Download [the latest release](https://github.com/awslabs/amazon-dynamodb-tools/releases/latest).
 Use pip to install numpy.
 1. Execute the tool to generate recommendations.

 ### Step 1: Generate usage data from CUR